Great Games Done Slow

 - We’re looking for volunteer moderators and organisers to join us!
-Sign up as a CheckPoint GamerMate and say hi on Discord.
+Say hi on Discord.

 - Have you played a game that was particularly good for your mental health, or represented issues well?
 You could submit an article about it for us to share, or suggest it for our Steam Curator list.

 The entire point of Great Games Done Slow is not just to raise money, but to raise awareness for mental health issues, and help gamers improve their wellbeing.
 Even if you don’t have much experience with mental health (we all have some!!) here are some simple things you can do to achieve these goals:

 - Normalise mental health.
 This means helping people to understand that we all have mental health and everyone can wobble at times.
 From stress to depression, social anxiety to panic attacks, we all experience our own mental health on a spectrum that varies from day to day.
 Approximately 50% of people have mental health issues at any point during their life, and 25% of people will have symptoms of one in any given year.
 It’s that common, and certainly not something to be ashamed of or embarrassed about.

 - Teach people that it is okay to ask for help.
 It doesn’t make you weak, a failure, or a bad person.
 Unfortunately due to all of the barriers in place, only 1/3 of people affected actually ask for help.
 Most issues can be resolved with simple self-help techniques, and there is also a wide range of professional assistance available in the form of support groups, therapy, and medication.
 You won’t be locked away, or labelled as “crazy” – and asking for help might change your life forever.